Key Website Dos and Don’ts

 I wanted to share with you tips from my latest website presentation at WeddingWire World in Washington, DC this week.
 It was a rapid-fire session with lots of great nuggets on how you can improve your website.
 When it comes to website dos and don’ts, there’s a lot of ground to cover.
 I’ll go through four things you should do on your website, as well as four things you shouldn't do on your website.

+4. Have relevant calls to action on every page.
 Tell them what to do and make it easy to do it.
 So many of the pages on your sites just end with statements like “we look forward to working with you”, but that’s not a call to action.
-Instead say: (and make the word “Contact” a link to your contact page or an email).
+Instead say: “We look forward to making your wedding everything you’ve imagined, and more.
+Call or contact us today 202.555.1212” (and make the word “Contact” a link to your contact page or an email).
 Whether it’s in the text, or as any number of visual calls to action, there are so many ways to tell them what to do, and make it easy, and still have it fit with your design theme.

-– When I’m doing a website review (my most popular consulting service), and I see a page with lots and lots of plain text, I ask them: The honest ones answer “No.” Remember that so many are visiting your sites on their phones these days, so make it mobile friendly and format the text with that in mind.
+2. Don’t write more text than they want to read – When I’m doing a website review (my most popular consulting service), and I see a page with lots and lots of plain text, I ask them: “If that was someone else’s site, would you read all of that text?”
+The honest ones answer “No.” Remember that so many are visiting your sites on their phones these days, so make it mobile friendly and format the text with that in mind.

 There are two ways to address mobile.
 One is with a mobile-specific site, but the better way is called responsive design, which automatically adapts to the size of the screen.
 Google prefers responsive sites because your mobile and desktop sites are the same.